Bhagalpur Bihar, India Travel Guide

 Higher demand for accommodations and transportation, potentially increased prices.

-During the high season (Between october And march), expect higher demand for accommodations and transportation.
+During the busy season (Between october And march), expect higher demand for accommodations and transportation.
 This can lead to slightly increased prices.
 Popular sites might see more visitors.
-However, the weather remains most pleasant for sightseeing and outdoor activities, with dry, sunny days and comfortable temperatures.
+However, the weather remains most pleasant for seeing the sights and outdoor activities, with dry, sunny days and comfortable temperatures.
 Major festivals often occur during this period, offering rich cultural experiences.

 April until June can offer fewer crowds and lower prices, especially for hotels, ahead of the monsoon begins.
 However, this period is extremely hot, making daytime exploration challenging.
 September still carries risks of occasional rain and high humidity.
 Weigh the benefits of lower costs against potential weather discomfort.